Attacktive/kvs-tools-csharp/README.md

 ---

 It's incomplete but I have no plan to carry on anytime soon.

+What has to be done:
+- parse untouched .ktsl2asbin,
-What has to be done: parse untouched .ktsl2asbin and update the position of each track.
+- update the position of each track
+- update any other information required

+.ktsl2asbin file format is [partially covered](https://github.com/Attacktive/kvs-tools-csharp/wiki/The-Headers#2).